Elvis Presley died on August 16, 1977. Here is a re-post.

 Which brings me to the clip above.
 I appreciate Justin Gaston’s words on Elvis, and his understanding that Elvis is “iconic”.
 That’s nice.

-But watching him singing “If I Can Dream” in that studio hurt me, the way it hurts to see anyone not actually understand what their job is.
+But watching Justin Gaston singing “If I Can Dream” in that studio hurt me, the way it hurts to see anyone not actually understand what their job is.

 Dear Mr. Gaston, if I were your coach or your mentor, I would have nothing to say about your voice.
 Your voice is fine.
 I would only say this to you:

 Just see what it would be like to actually commit to a gesture.
-As the great John Wayne said (and nobody could do a gesture like John Wayne, although Elvis Presley is in the same league): “I think that’s the first lesson you learn in a high school play — that if you’re going to make a gesture, make it.”
+As the great John Wayne said (and nobody could do a gesture like John Wayne): “I think that’s the first lesson you learn in a high school play — that if you’re going to make a gesture, make it.”

 The Art of the Gesture is a dying art, in today’s more casual “over it” world.
 The singers who actually commit to gestures (and I’m not talking about dance moves, I’m talking about Elvis Presley-Judy Garland-Liza Minnelli GESTURES) are few and far between.
 I could pontificate on why this is, although that would make me boring.
 I think perhaps it’s a generational thing.
 You don’t want to seem like you give a shit.
 You don’t want to betray your heart.

-I remember when Anthony Hopkins came and spoke at my school.
-He was absolutely wonderful with us.
+Anthony Hopkins came and spoke at my school.
 One guy asked him a question, referring to the scene in Nixon where he broke down while praying with Henry Kissinger.
-The guy said, “You were so vulnerable … I was just wondering … how you protect yourself after doing something like that?”
+The guy said, “You were so vulnerable … I was just wondering … how you protect yourself doing something like that?”

-The great Anthony Hopkins was kind, but it was clear he didn’t even understand the question, since he is on totally another level (the right level).
+The great Anthony Hopkins was kind, but it was clear he didn’t even understand the question.
 He looked quizzically at the questioner (almost like: “Are you an actor?
 Really?”) and said, “Oh, but you mustn’t protect yourself.”

 You don’t want to pay the price.
 You don’t want to give too much of yourself away, because you fear you won’t get it back.
 Well, kiddo, you won’t get it back.
 That’s the gig.